 In addition to reducing the number of HAIs that properly sterilizing your medical equipment brings, there are a number of other benefits.
 Since medical equipment is used frequently in invasive procedures, you significantly reduce the risk of surgical procedures and lower the possibility that pathogens, bacteria, viruses, and other microbes will infect the surgical area.
 This reduces the risk of infection and helps doctors and surgeons take the best care of their patients possible.
 Properly sterilizing medical equipment eliminates any traces of blood, harmful pathogens, dirt, or other bodily fluids from equipment, thus creating a safer environment.
 It also keeps equipment in good condition for as long as possible by preventing corrosion and rust.
-Sterilization is the only way to eliminate the germs that allow for pathogens to breed and cross-contaminate your medical office.
+Sterilization is the only way to eliminate the germs that allow pathogens to breed and cross-contaminate your medical office.

 Different Sterilization Methods

 How you sterilize your equipment depends largely on what type of equipment you’re using and what it’s come in contact with.
-If you use inadequate sterilization processes or perform them poorly, you won’t kill the bacteria, pathogens, and viruses on the surfaces.
+If you use inadequate sterilization processes or perform them poorly, you won’t kill the bacteria, pathogens, microbes, and viruses on the surfaces.
 The following methods of sterilization are used to help make sure you’re doing everything in your power to keep your patients and employees safe.

-Chemical Sterilization – using an array of chemicals like ethylene oxide, hydrogen peroxide, and bleach, chemical sterilization works to kill pathogens on contact.
+Chemical Sterilization – Using an array of chemicals like ethylene oxide, hydrogen peroxide, and bleach, chemical sterilization works to kill pathogens on contact.
 For this to be effective, the equipment has to be submerged in a solution for a period of time so that the pathogens die.
 After sterilization, the equipment should be rinsed off and given time to adequately dry.

-Steam Sterilization – this is a popular method of sterilization and is one of the most common options for medical equipment sterilization.
+Steam Sterilization – This is a popular method of sterilization and is one of the most common options for medical equipment sterilization.
 After applying the decontaminant, highly heated water particles are applied at increasing pressures to thoroughly sterilize the equipment.

-Plasma Gas Sterilization – this is less common, but most similar to steam sterilization.
+Plasma Gas Sterilization – This is less common, but most similar to steam sterilization.
 A plasma gas made up of hydrogen peroxide is used inside of a chamber to sterilize the necessary equipment.
 This method is fairly expensive and requires special equipment.